-I'm just a simple romantic at heart waiting on a perfect storm to completely sweep over me like gentle fresh dawn.
-In the meantime, I write meaningful (to me) poetry from my heart and share it here.
+I write meaningful (to me) poetry from my heart and share it here.
 I tend to approach everyone as a friend until they demonstrate something different.
 I enjoy having creative exchanges with others, like-minded artists, or writers.

 Thank you for reading, commenting and your visit.
 I appreciate all the feedback (good or bad) you care to offer.